-Make these chocolate bowls to give as favors for the kids or adults at your Easter brunch entertaining or as part of your Easter dinner plan.
+Make these chocolate bowls to give as favors for the kids or adults at your Easter brunch or as part of your Easter dinner plan.
 Children would love these in their Easter basket after the Easter egg hunt has ended.

 These could also be made for year round celebrations like Valentine’s day or the Holidays.
 It’s always a good time for chocolate, right!

 - peeps! chicks or bunnies (I love these)

 - candy eggs, speckled jelly beans, & chocolate filled egg